-Davos-Klosters, Switzerland, 24 January 2013 – Speaking today at the 43rd World Economic Forum Annual Meeting, William H. Gates III described the positive advances made in the reduction of child mortality and his belief that further improvements are to come.
+Davos-Klosters, Switzerland, 24 January 2013 – Speaking today at the 43rd World Economic Forum Annual Meeting, William H. Gates III described the positive advances made in the reduction of child mortality and his belief that further improvements are

 Gates was speaking on a panel which included Ban Ki-moon, Secretary-General, United Nations; David Cameron, Prime Minister of the United Kingdom; Helene D. Gayle, President and Chief Executive Officer, CARE USA; Paul Kagame, President of Rwanda; Paul Polman, Chief Executive Officer, Unilever; and H.M.
 Queen Rania Al Abdullah of the Hashemite Kingdom of Jordan.